 Facial Width To Height Ratio (FWHR)

 One of the best indicators of facial attractiveness is the facial width to height ratio (FWHR).
-Measure the width of your face by your zygomatic bones (the widest part of your face) and divide it by your facial height from your lip and brow.
+Measure the width of your face by the widest part near zygomatic bones (bizygomatic width) and divide it by your facial height from your lip and brow.
 The higher this ratio is, the more people perceive you as dominant and aggressive.

 There have been several studies done on FWHR.
 The significance of the FWHR is that it is correlated with the following qualities: